 Together, we showed our ideas for the Russian classic Babushka to my publisher Lion Hudson.
 Dawn was new to Lion Hudson, but they loved her writing, as did I – it is so full of warmth, tenderness and poignancy.

 We have now completed our second book together, this time for Wisdom Tales in the US.
-Little Bear will be published in January 2022.
-There will be snow and there will be fur!
+Little Bear, An Inuit Folktale is published in January 2022 and will touch the hearts of readers.

 Jamila is especially famous for her Whitbread Prize winning novel – and stage play – Coram Boy.